-(a) Subject to Commonwealth legislation, QPS must comply with superannuation arrangements prescribed in the Superannuation (State Public Sector) Act 1990 (and associated Deed, Notice and Regulation).
+(a) Subject to Commonwealth legislation and clause 14(b), QPS must comply with superannuation arrangements prescribed in the Superannuation (State Public Sector) Act 1990 (and associated Deed, Notice and Regulation).

-(b) Where Commonwealth legislation provides for choice of fund rights to an employee subject to this Award, and that employee fails to elect which superannuation fund to which QPS's contributions are directed, QPS will direct contributions to the relevant fund described in clause 14(a).
+(b) Where Commonwealth legislation provides for choice of fund rights to an employee subject to this Award, and that employee fails to elect which superannuation fund to which QPS's contributions are directed, QPS will direct contributions to the appropriate fund prescribed in the abovementioned Queensland legislation.